-For the sample months of January, June, and November 2018, we haphazardly selected a sample of Metro Transit's source documents and ascertained that supervisors' signatures or other evidence of independent review were present as required by a system of internal controls.
-We inquired how supervisory reviews are documented when supervisors' signatures are not required, and were informed that providing upper management with the data is Metro Transit's determination that the data has been reviewed and approved (Policy Manual, Federal Funding Allocation Test f).
+For the sample months of April, July, and November 2018, we haphazardly selected a sample of one provider for each mode and ascertained that supervisors' signatures or other evidence of independent review were present as required by a system of internal controls (Policy Manual, Federal Funding Allocation Test f).

-- 8. Obtain the worksheets used to prepare the final data that the transit agency transcribes onto the Federal Funding Allocation Statistics form(s).
+8. Obtain the worksheets used to prepare the final data that the transit agency transcribes onto the Federal Funding Allocation Statistics form(s).
 Compare the periodic data included on the worksheets to the periodic summaries prepared by the transit agency.
-Test the arithmetical accuracy of the summaries. - We obtained from staff the worksheets utilized by Metro Transit to prepare the final data that are transcribed on the Federal Funding Allocation Statistics forms.
-We compared the periodic data included on the worksheets to the periodic summaries prepared by Metro Transit and proved the arithmetical accuracy of the summarizations (Policy Manual, Federal Funding Allocation Test g). - 9.
-Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
-Inquire whether the procedure is one of the methods specifically approved in the 2018 NTD Policy Manual. - We discussed with Metro Transit's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
-We were informed that Metro Transit uses alternative statistical sampling procedures for both its motor bus and light rail modes, and the procedures used are designed to estimate passenger miles traveled based on statistical sampling meeting the FTA's 95 percent confidence and 10 percent precision requirements.
-A qualified statistician has determined in writing that the procedures meet the FTA's statistical requirements.
-We were informed that Metro Transit uses a 100 percent count of actual passenger miles traveled for its commuter rail mode (Policy Manual, Federal Funding Allocation Test h). - 10.
-Discuss with transit agency staff the transit agency's eligibility to conduct statistical sampling for passenger miles traveled data every third year.
+Test the arithmetical accuracy of the summaries.

+We obtained from staff the worksheets utilized by the Metropolitan Council to prepare the final data that are transcribed on the Federal Funding Allocation Statistics forms.
+We compared the periodic data included on the worksheets to the periodic summaries prepared by the Metropolitan Council and proved the arithmetical accuracy of the summarizations.
+We noted two exceptions.
+For vanpool mode, the summary information of passenger miles traveled, vehicle revenue miles, and operating expenses did not tie to source data.
+Additionally, the allocation of statistics between fixed guideway and non-fixed guideway on the motor bus Federal Funding Allocation Statistics form was not accurately calculated due to a calculation error of vehicle revenue miles.
+Both items identified were subsequently corrected by the Metropolitan Council (Policy Manual, Federal Funding Allocation Test g).

+9. Discuss the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements with transit agency staff.
+Inquire whether the procedure is one of the methods specifically approved in the 2018 NTD Policy Manual.

+We discussed with the Metropolitan Council's staff the procedure for accumulating and recording passenger miles traveled data in accordance with NTD requirements.
+We were informed that the procedures used are designed to estimate passenger miles traveled based on statistical sampling meeting the FTA's 95 percent confidence and 10 percent precision requirements.
+For all modes, we were informed that the Metropolitan Council conducts a statistical sample for estimating passenger miles traveled based on procedures set forth in the sampling template/plan provided by NTD (Policy Manual, Federal Funding Allocation Test h).

+- 10. Discuss with transit agency staff the transit agency's eligibility to conduct statistical sampling for passenger miles traveled data every third year.
 Determine whether the transit agency meets NTD criteria that allow transit agencies to conduct statistical samples for accumulating passenger miles traveled data every third year rather than annually.
 Specifically: - According to the 2010 census, the public transit agency serves an urbanized area with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.